 - “Managing Variable Energy Resources to Increase Renewable Electricity’s Contribution to the Grid,” from the RenewElec project at Carnegie Mellon University.
 This policy paper provides a nice overview of challenges and some policy or market solutions.

 - “Intermittent Nature of Green Power Is Challenge for Utilities,” New York Times, August 15, 2013.
+The direct link may require a subscription.
+Penn State students can access this article for free through the University Libraries when connected through Penn State's VPN.
+Link through Penn State Libraries.

 - "Power Prices go Negative in Germany, a Positive for Energy Users," New York Times, December 25, 2017.
+The direct link may require a subscription.
+Penn State students can access this article for free through the University Libraries when connected through Penn State's VPN.
+Link through Penn State Libraries.

 - Chapter 4 of Energy Storage on the Grid and the Short-term Variability of Wind, a Ph.D. dissertation by Eric Hittinger (who is now at Rochester Institute of Technology).
 The important part of this chapter is the discussion of different renewables integration policies around the world.
 The link provides the entire document.